• Skip to main content

 Images must be labelled in such a way that screen-readers can say, for example, “Picture of cat crouching in the grass.”

-5. Basic layout creation
+5. Basic Layout Creation

 I’ll create a basic website layout using the criteria discussed and agreed.
 This will be done in HTML, PHP, CSS and Javascript.